 Information technology program plans should follow the format in Appendix F of this manual.
-Staff reviews the program plans with the assistance of the DHE Chief Information Officers Council (CIO Council).
-Members of the CIO Council review the budget documents and pertinent sections of the program plans, and comment on the plans.
+Staff reviews the program plans with the assistance of the Office of Information and Technology (OIT).
+OIT reviews the budget documents and pertinent sections of the program plans, and comment on the plans.
 Information technology projects also may be submitted for cash spending authority.